 - 1 teaspoon lemon juice

-- Cream butter until softened.
-Add confectioner's sugar and mix until combined with no lumps
+- Cream the butter in a mixing bowl until softened.
+Add confectioner's sugar and mix until combined with no lumps.
+Scrape the bowl and beater attachment.

 - Whip the mixture on medium high until light and fluffy